Headboard Chalkboard Coat Rack

-Trim off the legs of the bed
+Trim off the legs of the bed.

 This repurposed headboard chalkboard started as many of my projects do—with a saw.
 I very carefully clamped and cut these pieces on my compound miter saw.
-See the large space that is left after I cut the legs?
+See the large space left after I cut the legs?
 I want to fill that place with a piece of thin plywood, but I need a couple of pieces to support it.

-Use a Kreg Jig for joining
+Use a Kreg Jig

-Use wood glue and a nail gun
+Use wood glue and a nail gun.

-Headboard Chalkboard needs a top shelf
+The Headboard Chalkboard needs a top shelf.

 Coat rack with chalkboard and a shelf!

-Add trim/molding to chalkboard area
+Add trim/molding to the chalkboard area.

-Paint a coat of primer
+Paint a coat of primer.

-to primer this and three other repurposed headboard projects.
+I used my HomeRight Finish Max to prime this and three other repurposed headboard projects.

-Add hooks and hardware
+Add hooks and hardware.

 Headboard Chalkboard Coat Rack